 Overview: Fantasyland, dubbed “The Happiest Kingdom of Them All,” opened as one of five original lands at Disneyland Park on July 17, 1955.
 The fairytale village brings to life the wonder and magic of Disney’s animated stories and characters.
 While the land has grown and evolved, with a significant redesign in 1983 and additions in 2013, its magic continues to attract guests of all ages.
 Journeys include adventures with Snow White, Peter Pan and Pinocchio; a race down the icy slopes of the Matterhorn mountain; sailing to visit children around the globe on “it’s a small world” and more.

-Don’t miss: Fantasyland has 13 attractions, including such updated classics as Matterhorn Bobsleds, where sleek new bobsleds glide down and around the mountain and “it’s a small world” which has been delighting children of all ages at Disneyland since 1966.
-Guests also will find live shows, eight shops and five dining locations in Fantasyland.
+Don’t miss: Fantasyland has 13 attractions, including updated classics such as the Disney FastPass attraction, Matterhorn Bobsleds, where sleek new bobsleds glide down and around the mountain and “it’s a small world” which has been delighting children of all ages at Disneyland since 1966.
+Guests also will find three live shows, eight shops and five dining locations in Fantasyland.

 Entertainment: The dazzling stage show “Mickey and the Magical Map” plays at the Fantasyland Theatre.
 Mickey learns some valuable lessons on a musical odyssey that features classic tunes from beloved Disney movies.
 Fantasy Faire invites guests to visit Disney princesses at the Royal Hall, and enjoy live stage shows with Rapunzel from “Tangled” or Belle from “Beauty and the Beast” at the Royal Theatre.
 The Royal Hall is the home of Princesses Cinderella, Ariel and Aurora.
 Guests may find some of their favorite characters throughout Fantasyland, including Tinker Bell at Pixie Hollow.